Study In Absentia

 Note that the default is to terminate health insurance for students in Absentia.
-If a student would like to maintain his/her health insurance while in Absentia, it is essential that this be noted on the request for study in Absentia.
+If a student would like to maintain his/her health insurance while in Absentia, it is essential that the student contact University Health Services.
 The student (or the department/program) must pay the mandatory health fee in order to continue health insurance for the student in Absentia.
 Students studying outside the U.S. should contact UHS to verify the effectiveness of UR insurance where they will be studying.

 A minimum of one year (two consecutive semesters, excluding summers) in residence and enrollment as a full-time student is required*.
 This requirement must be fulfilled after the student has completed a Master's degree (or 30 semester hours in case the student does not obtain a Master's degree).
 Further requirements may be completed by full-time residence either during the academic year or during the summer.
 Departmental/program requirements, however, may necessitate continuous residence until work for the degree is completed.

 * Doctoral dissertation (999) may not be used to fulfill the one-year residency requirement.